openstack/kuryr-kubernetes/README.rst

 2. Launch a VM with `Neutron trunk port. <https://wiki.openstack.org/wiki/Neutron/TrunkPort>`_
 3. Inside VM, install and setup Kubernetes along with Kuryr using devstack:
-    - Since undercloud Neutron will be used by pods, neutron services should be disabled in localrc.
+    - Since undercloud Neutron will be used by pods, Neutron services should be disabled in localrc.
-    - git clone kuryr-kubernetes at ``/opt/stack/``.
-    - In the ``devstack/plugin.sh``, comment out `configure_neutron_defaults <https://github.com/openstack/kuryr-kubernetes/blob/master/devstack/plugin.sh#L453>`_.
-      This method is getting UUID of default Neutron resources project, pod_subnet etc. using local neutron client and setting those values in ``/etc/kuryr/kuryr.conf``.
-      This will not work at the moment because Neutron is running remotely.
-Thats why this is being commented out and manually these variables will be configured in ``/etc/kuryr/kuryr.conf``
     - Run devstack with ``devstack/local.conf.pod-in-vm.overcloud.sample``.
+      With this config devstack will not configure Neutron resources for the local cloud.
+These variables have to be added manually to ``/etc/kuryr/kuryr.conf``.
 4. Once devstack is done and all services are up inside VM:
     - Configure ``/etc/kuryr/kuryr.conf`` to set UUID of Neutron resources from undercloud Neutron::